Museum

 Commercial use fee $50 (Flat fee) plus a credit line.

-Fees can be paid in person at Hive or over the phone on (03) 6425 2839 when your research is ready to be collected.
+Fees can be paid in person at Hive when lodging your research enquiry.